-- 17 January, 1842 – The Nauvoo Stake and Quorum of the Twelve, with Joseph in attendance, are determined not to let Ebenezer Robinson continue to publish books.
+- 17 January 1842 – The Nauvoo Stake and Quorum of the Twelve, with Smith in attendance, are determined not to let Ebenezer Robinson continue to publish books.
 Unhappy with the publications of the Times and Seasons, owned by Robinson, they had unsuccessfully attempted to acquire it.

-- 25 January, 1842 – Joseph delivers a revelation whereby God tells Ebenezer Robinson to take Marinda Hyde (aka Marinda Nancy Johnson Hyde) into his home until her husband, Orson Hyde, returns from his mission.
+- 25 January 1842 – Joseph delivers a revelation in which God tells Ebenezer Robinson to take Marinda Hyde (aka Marinda Nancy Johnson Hyde) into his home until her husband, Orson Hyde, returns from his mission.
 Robinson’s livelihood is derived from Times and Seasons, and his small living quarters is located within the structure.
-God, through Joseph, tells Marinda to listen to anything which Joseph may teach her.
+God, through Smith, tells Marinda to listen to anything which he may teach her.

-- 28 January, 1842 – God reveals to Joseph that the Twelve should take over Times and Seasons.
+- 28 January 1842 – God reveals to Smith that the Twelve should take over Times and Seasons.

-- Joseph used the entire proceeds of the Lawrence estate to acquire Times & Seasons.
-John Taylor and Wilford Woodruff are appointed editors of the paper, under Joseph’s supervision.
-In May of the coming year, Joseph would secretly marry both Lawrence sisters, while they resided in his home under his guardianship and care.
+- Smith used the entire proceeds of the Lawrence estate to acquire Times & Seasons.
+John Taylor and Wilford Woodruff are appointed editors of the paper under Joseph’s supervision.
+In May of the coming year, Smith secretly married both Lawrence sisters while they resided in his home under his guardianship and care.

-- April 1842 – Joseph marries Marinda Nancy Johnson Hyde, while she is living with Willard Richards.
-Her legal husband remains unaware on an overseas mission.
+- April 1842 – Smith marries Marinda Nancy Johnson Hyde while she is living with Willard Richards.
+Her legal husband remains on an overseas mission, unaware.